DataTalksClub/datatalksclub.github.io/_books/20210118-deep-learning-structured-data.md

     text: "Thanks for the example.
 Hopefully, there will be more success with defenses\
       \ soon.\nIf everything boils down to \u201Ccost of ownership\u201D,  wouldn\u2019\
       t AUTOML be the best choice for the majority of the use cases?
 In particular,\
-      \ it will be the one to make the choice of the technology :smiley:"
+      \ it will be the one to make the choice of the technology :)"
   - name: Mark Ryan
     text: AutoML may indeed reach the point where us mere humans won't have to make choices between DL and something else for tabular datasets.
 I don't think AutoML